vinayadav01/scalewithclicks-blog/content/blog/google-ads-strategy-for-small-businesses-step-by-step.md

 - Google Analytics 4 (GA4)
 - Google Tag Manager (GTM)

-You can learn the full setup process in our detailed article on <a href="https://blog.scalewithclicks.com/how-to-track-conversions-in-google-ads">Google Ads conversion tracking setup</a>.
+You can learn the full setup process in our detailed article on [Google Ads conversion tracking setup](https://blog.scalewithclicks.com/blog/how-to-track-conversions-in-google-ads)

 ---